tattler-community/tattler-community/docs/source/sysadmins/base_config.rst

     # when your envdir is done, start tattler with it
     envdir ~tattler/confenv/testing tattler_server

-Go through the :ref:`configuration reference <configuration:Configuration>` for the full list of your options.
+Go through the :ref:`configuration reference <configuration:Configuration for tattler_server>` for the full list of your options.